y-pranav/ashwam-be-ml-intern-pranav-yayavaram/light_parser/README.md

 # Light Parsing System for Food and Symptom Extraction

+> **Exercise C** submission for Ashwam Backend Engineering Internship.
+> Built a two-parser architecture to demonstrate clean separation of concerns and system design thinking.

 A privacy-first, deterministic parsing system for extracting food and symptom signals from women's health journal entries.

 ## Overview